zaploink/pmd/README.md

 The easiest way to debug PMD and any custom rule code is to set up a debug launch configuration that calls the PMD main class with all the necessary arguments.
 Make sure you put the custom rule code on the class path.

-==Note:== An example debug configuration for Eclipse can be found in the `org.zaploink.pmd.test` project, see the `PMD-debugging.launch` file.
+++Note:++ An example debug configuration for Eclipse can be found in the `org.zaploink.pmd.test` project, see the `PMD-debugging.launch` file.